zhayes84/py-tire-height-calc/README.md

 ```
 ## wheel_height()

-Takes tread_width, sidewall, and rim values as inputs.
+Takes `tread_width`, `sidewall`, and `rim` values as inputs.
 The tread width value is sent as an argument to sidewall_height() which returns a float of the sidewall height in inches.

 Finally, wheel_height returns (sidewall height * 2) + rim size.